Choosing Your Wedding Menu

 What do you like?

-You’ll find most venues and caterers will work with you on creating your perfect wedding menu.
+Most venues and caterers will work with you to create your perfect wedding menu.

 Wedding Menu Budget